 Even by North Coast standards, Sinkyone Wilderness is strikingly wild and isolated, so much so that just getting there is something of an ordeal.
 The park offers a pure hiking experience; there’s no traffic noise or other signs of civilization, and there are hadly even any trail intersections, just a singletrack trail winding atop high coastal bluffs for miles.

-Sinkyone isn't really a redwood park; it doesn't have any monster redwoods or cathedral-like flats.
-The park does have three named old-growth redwood groves which have a certain intrigue due to their remote location, but the trail only briefly skirts two of the groves, and the redwoods that can be seen from the trail aren't generally that big.
-There are also smaller redwoods throughout the rest of the Lost Coast Trail.
-Also, the park has a long and rugged coastline but don't expect to find miles of beaches like in other coastal parks; there are just a few coves.
+Sinkyone isn’t really a redwood park; it doesn’t have any monster redwoods or cathedral-like flats.
+The park does have three named old-growth redwood groves which have a certain intrigue due to their remote location, but the trail only briefly skirts two of the groves, and the redwoods that can be seen from the trail aren’t generally that big.
+There are also smaller redwoods scattered throughout the rest of the Lost Coast Trail.
+Also, the park has a long and rugged coastline but don’t expect to find miles of beaches like in other coastal parks; there are just a few coves.

 The only way to reach the northern trailhead is a 6-mile, one-lane dirt road that descends steeply from a high coastal ridge through lush woodlands.
-Although it's a slow drive it can generally be driven in regular cars — in summer the main danger is encountering someone going the other way.
-However, it's not possible to drive the road in an RV or towing a trailer, or if it's muddy.
+The southern trailhead is reached by a very similar 6-mile dirt road from Highway 1.
+Although it’s a slow and bumpy drive, if it’s not muddy either road can be driven in regular cars — in summer the worst part of the drive is trying to pass cars going the other way, especially cars towing trailers with boats and 4-wheelers.
 In winter the road can become blocked by fallen trees or mudslides, stranding park visitors for days.
-The southern trailhead is reached by a very similar 6-mile dirt road from Highway 1.